Richard Grant White

 Richard Grant White (May 23, 1822 – April 8, 1885) was one of the foremost literary and musical critics of his day.
-He was also a prominent Shakespearean scholar, journalist, social critic, and lawyer, who was born and died in New York City.
+He was also a prominent Shakespearean scholar, journalist, social critic, and lawyer.
+He was born and died in New York City.

 Early life

-White was born on May 23, 1822 in New York City.
-He was born to Richard Mansfield White (1797–1849) and Ann Eliza (née Tousey) White (1802–1842), and was eight in descent from John White, a puritan who was one of the founders of Cambridge, Massachusetts and Hartford, Connecticut.
+White was born on May 23, 1822, in New York City to Richard Mansfield White (1797–1849) and Ann Eliza (née Tousey) White (1802–1842).
+He was eight in descent from John White, a puritan who was one of the founders of Cambridge, Massachusetts, and Hartford, Connecticut.
 His father, a shipping and commission merchant, was from a wealthy old New England family that lived in New York City.
 The elder White also served as secretary of the Allaire Iron Works company.

 His father was the second son of the Rev. Calvin White (b.
 1762), who was successively a Congregational, Presbyterian, and Episcopalian minister who became a Roman Catholic in 1821.
 His grandfather Calvin, who served as rector of Christ’s Church in Middletown, Connecticut, was first married to Phebe Camp and secondly to Jane Mardenbrough.

 White prepared for college at Dr. Muhlenberg's Institute in Flushing on Long Island and Columbia Grammar School.
 He attended Bristol College in Pennsylvania from 1835 to 1837, and University of the City of New York (now known as New York University) beginning in 1837 and graduating with A.B. in 1839.
 He distinguished himself as a scholar of letters and mathematics and was the orator and Grand Marshal at Commencement.
 He later received a M.A. from New York University as well.